 Nearly $80$ solutions were sent in!
 These had many examples that had even answers.
 We did suggest that you went a bit further and here we have some ideas.

-from the Montessori School of Wooster, Ohio
+First from Owen from the Montessori School of Wooster, Ohio , USA

 A square number subtracted by its self (X squared - X) always has to be even.
 It will always be a even number because an even number times a odd number (3 x 3 = 3 x 2) is always even